Today’s sales managers have a lot of their plates. From meetings to administrative work to team leadership, they rarely have a moment to spare.

 Of course, as-needed deal reviews are an important way to improve the outcome of a given sale.
 But on its own, deal coaching isn’t enough to improve long-term results.

 The best sales orgs take a different approach to coaching.
-Rather than focusing solely on deal coaching, they deliver a blend of coaching types delivered at regular intervals to improve long-term success.
+Rather than focusing solely on deal coaching, they deliver a blend of coaching types provided delivered at regular intervals to improve long-term success

 How the best sales managers are coaching their reps

-Back to the best athletes: When they’re asking for coaching, it’s usually to address a specific issue with their game.
+When athletes ask for coaching, it’s usually to address a specific issue with their game.

 The same can be said for sales reps.